varunshaji98/investsavvy/README.md

 ### Project Website

 Demo the project website at https://investsavvy.onrender.com/.
-Login authentication has been disabled, type out any username/password to access.
+> Note: Login authentication has been disabled, type out any username/password to access.
+> The backend server will spin down with inactivity, please expect around ~50sec for the server to boot up while visiting the website the first time.

 ### External Applications Used